-Emily joined The Future Laboratory in 2021 after graduating from her course in fashion communication and promotion at Nottingham Trent University.
-As a creative foresight analyst, she leads the visual research for the youth, media, and technology sectors as well as contributing to LS:N Global’s daily content and design-led pieces.
+Emily joined The Future Laboratory in 2021 after graduating from Nottingham Trent University in fashion communication and promotion.
+As a creative foresight analyst, she pilots the retail sector, and leads the visual research for fashion and luxury, as well as contributing to LS:N Global’s daily content and design-focused pieces.

-With a keen interest in the future of urban environments and climate-combative design, she is an active member of the lab’s sustainability taskforce which is challenging the internal structure of the organisation to better itself from the inside-out.
-Nurturing new talent is also high on her agenda, enjoying mentoring students during their live projects set by the lab.
+With a keen interest in LS:N Global’s Future Spaces and Sustainability topics, she is an active member of the Lab’s regeneration taskforce, which is challenging the internal structure of the organisation to better its environmental consciousness.

 What drew you to the world of trends and foresight?